ministryofjustice/moj-frontend/docs/components/interruption-card.md

 ### Height and width

-The interruption card has no minimum or maximum height - it resizes to its contents.
+The interruption card has no minimum or maximum height – it resizes to the contents.
 It works well with fairly short, concise content.
 Adding a lot of content will reduce its impact.

 On a desktop view, present it at full width with the content spanning two-thirds width.
 For mobile devices, the content is also full width.